luwoon/SQL/README.md

 # SQL

 Hello!
-This is my collection of SQL queries.
+This is my collection of SQL practice queries.

 From sql-practice.com:
 1.  sql-practice.com Answers (Easy)